-I had started my art college photography course with an ancient bellows camera but was soon coveting the other students’ substantially more advanced cameras.
+I had started my art college photography course in 1972 with an ancient bellows camera but was soon coveting the other students’ substantially more advanced cameras.

 On a student budget it took awhile before I found a camera that I could afford: an old second-hand Pentax that came with the standard 50mm lens.